JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
-The LOBSTER software aids in extracting quantum-chemical bonding information from materials by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.
+The LOBSTER[@deringer2011crystal;@maintz2013analytic;@maintz2016lobster;@nelson2020lobster] software aids in extracting quantum-chemical bonding information from materials by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.
 [LobsterEnv](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/lobster/lobsterenv.py), a module implemented in pymatgen[@ong2013python] by some of the authors of this package, facilitates the use of quantum-chemical bonding information obtained from LOBSTER calculations to identify neighbors and coordination environments. _LobsterPy_ is a Python package that offers a set of convenient tools